Oral Appliance Therapy

 A Simple Solution for Sleep Apnea

-High quality sleep is an important part of a healthy, productive lifestyle.
+High-quality sleep is an important part of a healthy, productive lifestyle.
 Unfortunately, obstructive sleep apnea (OSA) robs people of the rest they need and deserve.
-If you suffer from OSA, there are a number of treatment options available to you, one of which is oral appliance therapy from Dr. Allison Fowler.
+If you suffer from OSA, there are a number of treatment options available to you, one of which is oral appliance therapy in Park Cities, Dallas, TX from Dr. Allison Fowler.
 Dr. Fowler has already helped many patients to enjoy more restful nights with the help of a custom-made oral appliance, and she would be happy to help you as well.

 How Does Oral Appliance Therapy Work?